tudocomp/tudocomp/docs/Documentation.md

 * [pandocfilters (Python module)](https://pypi.python.org/pypi/pandocfilters)
   (optional, 1.3 or later).

-## Framework driver utility
+## Command-line utility

-The main executable `tudocomp_driver` is a command line tool that bundles all implemented algorithms.
+The executable `tudocomp_driver` is the command-line application that bundles all registered algorithms.
 It provides a fast and easy way to compress and decompress a file with a specified chain of compressors.

-It is called the *driver* because it makes available the library functionality for command-line usage.
+Every registered compression or encoding algorithm will be listed in the help output of the utility when passing the `--list` argument.

-Every registered compression or encoding algorithm will be listed in the help output of the driver utility when passing the `--list` command-line argument.
+>> *TODO*: Maybe add a small example here.

 ## Building on Windows